-A court handles your trial and DUI case in the county where you were pulled over and charged with driving while intoxicated.
+City courts would handle your trial and DUI case in the county where you were pulled over and charged by a Gwinnett county police officer with driving while intoxicated.
 Although your Gwinnett County DUI lawyer can submit an admission of presence on your behalf, so you don’t have to make a court appearance, many municipal courts require our clients to attend all sessions.

 How Cases Are Brought to the DUI in Court Gwinnett County